The premise

 End-of-lesson check

-What is the core idea behind "Using an LLM to Diagnose Flaky Tests in CI"?
+What is the main idea of "Using an LLM to Diagnose Flaky Tests in CI"?

 - Pattern for handing CI logs to an LLM so it can separate real failures from flake.

-Which term best describes a foundational idea in "Using an LLM to Diagnose Flaky Tests in CI"?
+Which concept is most central to "Using an LLM to Diagnose Flaky Tests in CI"?

 - CI